koto-lang/koto/crates/cli/docs/about.md

 A rendered version of this document can be found [here](https://koto.dev/about).

-See the neighbouring [readme](./README.md) for an explanation of the `print!` and `check!` commands used in the code examples.
+See the neighboring [readme](./README.md) for an explanation of the `print!` and `check!` commands used in the code examples.

 ---